The Atheist Bible, CC-BY Fabian M. Suchanek

 If I were granted omnipotence, and millions of years to experiment in, I should not think Man much to boast of as the final result of all my efforts.

-All of above shows that the watchmaker analogy does not hold water.
-In particular, it cannot be used to deduce the existence of a god much less the the existence of the unique, omniscient, all-powerful, and loving god that Abrahamic believers would like to establish.
+All of above shows that the Watchmaker Analogy does not hold water.
+In particular, it cannot be used to deduce the existence of a god — much less the existence of the unique, omniscient, all-powerful, and loving god that Abrahamic believers would like to establish.

-Can you produce, from your hypothesis, to prove the unity of the deity?
-A great number of men, join in building a house and a ship, in rearing a city, in framing a commonwealth.
-Why not several deities combine in contriving and forming a world?
+[And what] can you produce, from your hypothesis, to prove the unity of the Deity?
+A great number of men join in building a house or ship, in rearing a city, in framing a commonwealth; why may not several deities combine in contriving and framing a world?

 Everything from nothing?